demaceo/demaceo/README.md

 ## 🧭 About Me

-🌊 *From marine biology to code – I bridge science, education, and tech for real-world good.*
+🌊 *From marine biology to code – I bridge science, education, and tech for real-world application.*
 👨‍💻 Building **impactful**, **intuitive**, and **community-centered** software.
 🐶 Proud dog dad, lifelong learner, & advocate for accessible tech.